volkamerlab/opencadd/Paper.md

 **3.3 Current limitations**
 For now, the only method, that supports a benchmark is MMLigner in form of the ivalue.
 The other methods do not provide a benchmark yet.
 It is not clear if the ivalue is a good and consistent benchmark over different methods.
-This means it is not obvious whether an alignment is good or not compared to the other alignments.
-It is also not possible to perform multiple alignment at the moment.
+This means it is not obvious whether an alignment is good or not, compared to the other alignments.
+It is also not possible to perform a multiple alignment at the moment.
 One can perform multiple pairwise alignments successively.

 **3.4 Future work**
 In the future more alignment methods will be added.
 Because StructuralAlignment is open source, every developer can participate in making StructuralAlignment better and more versatile.
 The MMLigner method already provides a benchmark with the ivalue.
 The developer team is working on providing a benchmark for every alignment method.
 This benchmark should be consistent over the different methods.
 In addition to the benchmarking the team is working on a solution to visualize the aligned structures in this library, without the need of any third-party program.